nasa-fornax/fornax-documentation/documentation/compute_environments.md

 To create a new environment, we recommend using one of the provided scripts: `setup-pip-env` or `setup-conda-env`.

 Run `setup-pip-env -h` or `setup-conda-env -h` from the {term}`terminal <terminal>` for detailed help.
-These scripts take need either a requirements file (former) or a conda yaml file (latter), and create the environment, including the setup of the kernel so you can user the environment in a notebook.
+These scripts take either a requirements file (former) or a conda yaml file (latter), and create the environment, including the setup of the kernel so you can use the environment in a notebook.

 - For pip-based environments (recommended):
     - Create a requirement file named: `requirements-{env-name}.txt` (e.g. `requirements-myenv.txt` bellow).
-    - Call `setup-pip-env`.
+    - Call `setup-pip-env` from the same folder.
 By default, the environment is created in a global location (`$ENV_DIR`), that is reset at the start of every session.
-Use this for environment that are needed for a single session.
+Use this for environments that are needed for a single session.
       If you want the environment to persist between sessions, use `setup-pip-env --user`.
 This will install the new environment under `$USER_ENV_DIR` (defaults to `~/user-envs`).